 All students have homework each night.
 Even if there is not an assignment due the following day, all students can prepare for class by reading and studying for future assignments and assessments.

-Parents of middle and high school (6th -12th) students can check missing homework assignments on the Summit Learning Platform.
+Parents of middle and high school (6th -12th) students can check missing homework assignments on our various learning platforms: